shubhadityaburela/OCsPOD/README.md

-# "Optimal control for a class of linear transport dominated systems via the shifted proper orthogonal decomposition".
+# "Optimal control with sPOD".

 ## Prerequisites